RangerRick/sbnbl/README.md

 SBNation is a consortium of blogs covering a wide variety of sports subjects.

-While the majority of SBNation users are great, sometimes, you wish you could ignore a few of them.
+While the majority of SBNation users are great, sometimes you wish you could ignore a few of them.
 This extension does just that -- it automatically parses the content of any SBNation site and hides the comments of anyone you have added to the blacklist.